thebushschool/cpjava/readme.md

 * **New [Help with errors running Processing in Github](https://chandrunarayan.github.io/ProcessingInGithub/)

 ##  [Codingbat Practice Topics](https://codingbat.com/home/chandru.narayan@bush.edu)
-Make sure you login to codingbat with your username before attempting problem sets
+Make sure you login to codingbat with your username before attempting problem sets.

+Completion of these problem sets are not rquired for the CPJava course.
+However, it is highy recommended and essential in preparing for the APCSA exam if you plan to take it.
+See additional details about the APCSA exam in the sections below

 | Sequence | Topic | Codingbat Problemset
 | :--- | :--- | :--- |